hoodiehq/hood.ie/_posts/2013-11-05-say-hello-to-offline-first.md

 * * *

-*Sponsor message: if you are looking for professional services or consulting around all things Offline First, look no further than [Neighbourhoodie Software](http://neighbourhood.ie/), the founders of the Offline First movement.
+*Sponsor message: if you are looking for professional services or consulting around all things Offline First, look no further than [Neighbourhoodie Software](http://neighbourhood.ie/), the initiators of the Offline First movement.
 They can help with anything from planning, design, UX, develpment and production support of small and large-scale offline apps.*

 * * *